eliseferguson/alte-movie-info/readme.txt

 * Initial launch of the plugin
 * Display movie info based on IMDB movie ID
 * Option to choose if plot is displayed

-== Upgrade Notice ==

-= 1.0.7 =

-* Movie poster is now displaying as a thumbnail - will update more in future

-= 1.0.6 =

-* Removed movie poster code that was breaking settings page

-= 1.0.3 =

-* Testing github updater scripts

-= 1.0.1 =

-Updater file added.

-= 1.0.0 =

-Deployed on Github

-= 0.9 =
-This is the first version of the plugin.
-No updates available yet.